 We celebrated the launch with an in-store event—The Pink, White & Blue Party—donned the windows with posters, made special pink & blue drinks and gave people an excuse to show off their new looks.

 Introducing a first of its kind registry—an interactive map that shows participating salons and barbershops.
 Within the first two weeks, Strands for Trans spread to all 50 states.
 Now, trans people from New York to Alaska will always have a safe space.

 When shops signed up, they received a barber pole sticker inspired by the trans flag, signaling to the trans community that they are welcome.

 We created bite-sized social content that got the conversation going.

 We set out to help the trans community feel welcome, supported and loved.
 And ended up sparking a trend that spread further and faster than we ever dreamed.
-It caught the attention of Allure, Fashionista, Refinery29, among others, proving Strands For Trans isn’t just a moment, it’s a movement.
+It caught the attention of Allure, Fashionista, Refinery29 and took home two bronze Effies and a Webby, proving Strands For Trans isn’t just a moment, it’s a movement.